kelj0/LearningPython/NotesPY.md

 res.status_code == requests.codes.ok #returns true if request succeeded
 #you can also check len(res.text), and print it
 print(res.text[:250])

+res.raise_for_status() #this will raise an exception if there was and error downloading the file
+#and will do nothing if the download succeeded
 ```

 .Bat
 ```
 To run python scripts write